Deep-Symmetry/afterglow/README.md

-There is now an embedded web application, which is growing into a show control interface for people who are not Clojure hackers, and a useful adjunct to the Ableton Push control surface interface.
-Both are explained in the documentation link above.
+There is now an embedded web application, which is growing into a show control interface for people who are not Clojure hackers, and a useful adjunct to the Ableton Push and Launchpad Pro control surface interfaces.
+Each is explained in the documentation link above.
 Afterglow also includes the beginnings of a show visualizer for designing and working on effects without having to physically hook up lights (a proof of concept, really, at this point).
 This is implemented in WebGL using a volumetric ray tracer and looks quite promising, at least for a small number of fixtures; it will probably overwhelm the graphics processor on most systems once you add too many lights.
 However, the framework can be used by someone who actually knows OpenGL programming to build a more scalable preview (albeit one that probably doesn’t look quite so photo-realistic with beams impacting drifting fog).
 This is an area where I would love some help if it sounds interesting!

 ## Usage